 Scottish scientists discovered never before seen paintings of the ancient Egyptian goddess Amentet on the 3,000-year-old sarcophagus of the famous mummy of ‘ Ta-Kr-Hb’ (pronounced ‘takerheb’) who was a high-status woman from Thebes.

-The mummy was originally donated to Perth Museum and Art Gallery by the Alloa Society of Natural Science and Archaeology in 1936, after it was presented by a Mr. William Bailey who had bought it from the curator of the Egyptian Museum in Cairo .
-The discovery comes after she was lifted out from her death bed for the first time in more than 100 years, and once the two new paintings are studied the ancient priestess, or princess, will be displayed to the public at the Perth City Hall Museum from 2022.
+The mummy was originally donated to Perth Museum and Art Gallery by the Alloa Society of Natural Science and Archaeology in 1936, after it was presented by a Mr. William Bailey who had bought it from the curator of the Egyptian Museum in Cairo.
+The discovery comes after she was lifted out from her death bed for the first time in more than 100 years, and after the two paintings were studied, the ancient priestess, or princess, went on display to the public at the Perth City Hall Museum.

 X-Rays Detail Post Death Burial Brain Extraction Ritual